 6. Job Gains Aren’t Just Happening in Warm Coastal States

 Solar is often associated with warm climates that are showered with more sunny days than they know what to do with.
 And it’s true that many warm climates remain at the top of the list when it comes to the adoption of solar.
 For instance, California remains the leader when it comes to solar installations and solar power usage.
 But did you know that many states throughout the country are giving coastal communities a run for their money?
 States typically not associated with alternative practices are making huge strides in clean energy and generating thousands of jobs as they go.

 In Minnesota, for instance, there are 160 solar companies and more than 116,000 homes are powered by solar.
 The Star of the North state has more than 4,200 jobs in the solar industry, including manufacturing and installation.
 Colorado boasts an impressive 6,700 jobs in solar and Tennessee has 4,400 solar energy jobs.
 Other states with a growing investment in solar include Utah, Nevada, and Nebraska.The nation’s leader, California, has an incredible 86,000 solar-related jobs.

-7. Veterans Make Up Almost 10% of Solar Workers
+7. Veterans Make Up Over 11% of Solar Workers

 No matter how you cut it, the clean energy economy is a huge source for jobs in the United States.
 The industry is racking up new employees as it improves the environment and the quality of life for future generations.
 There are plenty of ways for you to support this industry as it cuts down on harmful emissions and promotes the future of energy.
 One of them is to buy new solar panels for your home!
 Contact Semper Solaris today to find out more about how you can support the veteran community while you update your home’s energy grid.